tryton/tryton/doc/index.rst

 In case of error, it has also new fields which display the error messages.

 A cron task runs every 15 minutes to charge each processing payment.

+The capture box can be unchecked to only authorize on processing and capture the amount in a second step.